Princess Tatiana Constantinovna of Russia: Adult life

-After the outbreak of World War I, Konstantin enlisted in Russia's armed forces, and was killed in action in 1915.
+After the outbreak of World War I, Constantine Bagration enlisted in Russia's armed forces, and was killed in action in 1915.
 She became close to Elisabeth Feodorovna at the time, and refused to wear black at her husband's funeral.
 She moved with her brother Igor to the Caucasus after praying on Kostantin's funeral, she received the blessing of her father for the last time as she left.
 Just two days after the funeral of her husband her father died.

 Her brother Oleg was wounded in action, and subsequently died on 29 September 1914 at Vitebsk Hospital in Vilno.
 Three other brothers, John, Constantine and Igor, were murdered by Bolsheviks in 1918.

 Tatiana Constantinovna is reported to have become especially close to her uncle, Grand Duke Dmitri Constantinovich during her widowhood.
 After the February Revolution, she stayed with him in his palace, where she fell in love with his aide-de-camp, Alexander Vassilievich Korochenzov (29 August 1878 - 6 February 1922).
 Urged by her uncle, after they were ordered back to Petersburg from previous exile, she left Russia with Korochenzov and her young children.
-They were fortunate enough to escape, as Dmitri Konstantinovich was executed in St. Petersburg in January 1919.
+They were fortunate enough to escape, as Dmitri Constantinovich was executed in St. Petersburg in January 1919.

-Tatiana Konstantinovna and Korochenzov at first fled to Romania and later to Switzerland.
+Tatiana Constantinovna and Korochenzov at first fled to Romania and later to Switzerland.

 Tatiana reunited with her mother and sister, Vera Constantinovna, and brother, George Constantinovich, along with her children, in Brussels in 1921.
 In November 1921, she married Korochenzov in Geneva.
 Not quite three months later, however, Tatiana became a widow for the second time when Alexander died in Lausanne.
 Tatiana raised her children alone, giving them the best education she possibly could, and, after both were grown and married, she took the veil, in Switzerland in 1946, just after the end of the second World War, which was her father's dream.
-Whenever going to Geneva she stayed at the house of Konstantin Bargration's niece, Tatiana.
+Whenever going to Geneva she stayed at the house of Constantine Bargration's niece, Tatiana.
 At first she served at St. Mary Magdalene Convent in Jerusalem, coincidentally where relics of Elisabeth Feodorovna were moved.
 She later served as Abbess at the Mount of Olives Convent in Jerusalem, and died as Mother Tamara (named so after the medieval Georgian queen Tamar, a remote ancestor of Tatiana's first husband), on 28 August 1979.